SimulRAG: Simulator-based RAG for Grounding LLMs in Long-form Scientific QA: Appendix

-The following precision-recall curves compare our UE+SBA method to baseline UE approaches on the Climate and Epidemiology datasets.
-At retrieval-augmentation-generation (RAG) rates of 25\% and 45\%, our results show that UE + SBA at a rate of 45\% reduced half of RAG updates and achieves performance comparable to an exhaustive strategy that augments all claims.
+The following precision-recall curves compare UE+SBA with baseline uncertainty approaches on the Climate, Epidemiology, and Urban datasets.
+At a 45\% verification budget, UE+SBA uses fewer than half as many RAG updates as all-RAG while achieving comparable performance.